chris-huxtable/nongrata/README.md

 ```
 Usage: nongrata [arguments]
     -f file          Specifies the configuration file.
 The default is /etc/nongrata.conf.
-    -c, --cron       silences the applications output.
+    -c, --cron       Silences the applications output unless there is an error.
 Useful for cron.
     -v, --version    Show the version number.
     -h, --help       Show this help.
 ```